Albert Anderson Memorial Plaque

-On August 12, 1917 after midnight, Oakland County Deputy Sheriff Albert Anderson was present at Nine Mile Road and Woodward Avenue.
-Later, he discovered a suspicious man in front of a nearby business.
-Anderson attempted to search and questioned the individual, but moved away and shot the deputy and fled the scene.
-The police discovered that the individual had burglarized the business and stole a small amount of coins.
-But, the case was never solved because the suspect had escaped.
+Dedicated a century after his death, this plaque recognizes Deputy Albert Anderson who was murdered on August 12, 1917.
+On that night, Oakland County Deputy Sheriff Anderson was present at Nine Mile Road and Woodward Avenue when he discovered a suspicious man in front of a nearby business.
+Anderson attempted to question the individual, but the man moved away and shot the deputy and then fled the scene.
+The police discovered that the individual had burglarized the business and stole a small number of coins.
+The case was never solved but this plaque was dedicated a century later and is located among several other plaques and memorials, including a plaque recognizing Vincent Chin and the formation of the civil rights organization American Citizens for Justice.

 Backstory and Context